AdobeDocs/commerce-testing/src/pages/functional-testing-framework/cicd.md

 description: Learn how to use the Functional Testing Framework in your continuous integration and continuous delivery (CI/CD) workflows for Adobe Commerce and Magento Open Source projects.
 ---

-# How to use MFTF in CICD
+# How to use the framework in CICD

-To integrate MFTF tests into your CICD pipeline, it is best to start with the conceptual flow of the pipeline code.
+To integrate tests into your CICD pipeline, it is best to start with the conceptual flow of the pipeline code.

 ## Concept

 The overall workflow that tests should follow is:

--  Obtain a Magento instance + install pre-requisites.
+-  Obtain an Adobe Commerce or Magento Open Source instance + install pre-requisites.
 -  Generate the tests.
     -  Set options for single or parallel running.
 -  Delegate and run tests and gather test-run artifacts.
     -  Re-run options.
 -  Generate the Allure reports from the results.

-## Obtain a Magento instance
+## Obtain a Commerce instance

-To start, we need a Magento instance to operate against for test generation and execution.
+To start, we need an Adobe Commerce or Magento Open Source instance to operate against for test generation and execution.

 ```bash
 git clone https://github.com/magento/magento2